Gulliver Returns

-The film premiered on 18 June 2021 at the 2021 Shanghai International Film Festival.
-It was released in Ukraine on 19 August 2021.
+The film premiered at the 2021 Shanghai International Film Festival on 18 June, and was later released in Ukraine on 19 August.

 Premise

 World traveler and adventurer Gulliver is invited to return to Lilliput, the town he previously saved from the enemy fleet of the neighboring Blefuscu.

 When he arrives, he only finds indignation, panic and a hopeless crowd, as the King of Lilliput made his people believe that the legendary Giant Gulliver was returning.
 Instead, they discover an ordinary man, when the whole town had been getting ready and building accommodation to welcome a giant.
 Disappointed, the King orders Gulliver's execution.
 Meanwhile, the invincible Blefuscu armada is at the gates of the city and threatening again.

-During his adventure, Gulliver discovers that time moves faster in Lilliput and Blefuscu than anywhere else in the world, meaning that the grown Lilliputians Gulliver met on his first adventure are now elderly or have passed away.
+During his adventure, Gulliver discovers that time moves faster in Lilliput and Blefuscu than anywhere else in the world, meaning the grown Lilliputians that Gulliver met on his first adventure are now elderly or have passed away.
 The now-adult Lilliputians, like the current king, only remember Gulliver as a giant and have passed on that belief to their children.

-Gulliver will prove that it is not necessary to be a giant to do great things, but that friendship and love can prevail… with a little bit of luck, a quirky mind and a disarming smile, a charismatic athletic body trained to be a master of swords…
+Gulliver will prove that it is not necessary to be a giant to do great things, but that friendship and love can prevail, with a little bit of luck, a quirky mind and a disarming smile, a charismatic athletic body trained to be a master of swords.